 - 1. All non-prescription medication must be accompanied by a note from the doctor stating the times, dosages, and length of treatment.
 This includes over-the-counter medication. - 2.
-Prescription medication must remain in the container bearing the original label that shows the prescription number, name of medication, date filled, physician's name, child's name, expiration date, and directions for dosage.
-Medication may only be administered one time per day (lunchtime) per Child Care Licensing. - 3.
+Prescription medication must remain in the container bearing the original label showing the prescription number, name of medication, date filled, physician's name, child's name, expiration date, and directions for dosage.
+Per Child Care Licensing, medication may only be administered once per day (lunchtime). - 3.
 A release from a parent stating that Foothills Montessori School has your permission to administer medication (form available in the office). - 4.
 All medications should be handed from a parent to an office staff member and enclosed in an appropriate container.
 Do not give medications to your child's teacher. - 5.
 Whenever possible, we prefer that the parent administer nebulizer treatments before school or make arrangements to come to the school and administer the treatments. - 6.
 Parents must check and confirm the medical dosage sheet in the office and discuss any problems with the staff member in charge.